 Course which provides the student with an introduction to manual and analytical techniques used in a clinical laboratory.
 Includes information about the procedures used in clinical chemistry in relation to principle, reagents, specimens, controls, procedures, instruments, normal and abnormal test results and correlation with clinical conditions.
 Topics of safety in the clinical chemistry laboratory are addressed.
 Prerequisite: MMLT 1010, CHEM 1220 and CHEM 122L.
 Co-Requisite: MMLT 2210.
 Day: Fa.
-Lecture: 3, Lab: 2. ◆
+Lecture: 3, Lab: 2. ◆ repeated.

-MMLT 2000 Special Topics-Medical Laboratory Technology 0.5-6 cr.

-By permission only.
-In-depth study of a specific topic(s) pertinent to medical laboratory technology.
-May by repeated.
 Prerequisite: Permission.
 Co-Requisite: None.
 Day: On demand; Eve: On demand.
 Lecture: TBD, Lab: TBD.

+MMLT 2000Special Topics-Medical Laboratory Technology0.5-6 cr.

+By permission only.
+In-depth study of a specific topic(s) pertinent to medical laboratory technology.
+May by